Asynchronous Programming

 This maps over the images in frame (which is an array of display data arrays) to create an array of request promises.
 It then returns a promise that combines all of those.

 In order to be able to stop a playing video, the process is wrapped in a class.
-This class has an asynchronous play method that returns a promise that only resolves when the playback is stopped again via the stop method.
+This class has an asynchronous play method that returns a promise that resolves only when the playback is stopped again via the stop method.

 function wait(time) {